AGLDWG/guidelines/PID-IRI-Guidelines-v2.2.md

 ### 8.1.3.
 Required Metadata
-Metadata to be supplied for the registration of a Linked Data dataset, and thus the allocation of a IRI for it, must constitute a valid record for a dataset within the AGLDWG Linked Data PID Register.
+Metadata to be supplied for the registration of a Linked Data dataset, and thus the allocation of a PID for it, must constitute a valid record for a dataset within the AGLDWG Linked Data PID Register.
 Record validity is determined using the process outlined in [Appendix B](#appendix-b-resource-register-item-metadata).

 Entries in the AGLDWG Linked Data PID Register are public from submission onwards.

 ### 8.2.
 Definitional Resources
 Definitional Resources are Linked Data vocabularies, vocabulary terms, ontologies, ontology terms and potentially other, Linked Data, data model items.
-Currently, as per Datasets, IRI patterning is provided by the AGLDWG at the whole-of-resource level (i.e. whole ontology or whole vocabulary) with IRIs for subcomponents such as vocabulary terms or ontology class definitions to be implemented by the definitional resource managers, at their discretion.
+Currently, as per Datasets, IRI patterning is provided by the AGLDWG at the whole-of-resource level (i.e. whole ontology or whole vocabulary) with PIDs for subcomponents such as vocabulary terms or ontology class definitions to be implemented by the definitional resource managers, at their discretion.

 #### 8.2.1.
 Definitional resource PID IRI pattern
 The pattern for Definitional PIDs is: